girip11/python_learning/python3_oop/9_10_design_patterns/structural/2_proxy_pattern.md

 * Factory can be used to decide whether to instantiate actual object or the proxy object.

+* Proxy often restricts the client the access to the real subject.

+* Proxy pattern often uses composition.

+> Proxies vary in the degree to which they are implemented like a decorator.
+A protection proxy might be implemented exactly like a decorator.
+On the other hand, a remote proxy will not contain a direct reference to its real subject but only an indirect reference, such as "host ID and local address on host."
+A virtual proxy will start off with an indirect reference such as a file name but will eventually obtain and use a direct reference. - [GOF]

 ## Usecases

 * This pattern helps to **create resource intensive objects lazily** when the client first accesses them.